-While the American-manufactured Thompson submachine gun is frequently associated with the early 20th century incarnation of the Irish Republican Army (IRA), many people are surprised to learn that the weapon actually played little to no role in Ireland’s War of Independence, a struggle conventionally dated from January 1919 to July 1921 (though the full conflict both predated and postdated that period).
-Instead the “Tommy Gun” was very much a weapon of the country’s subsequent counterrevolutionary Civil War of 1922-23, where it was deployed both by the IRA and its breakaway rival, the Irish National Army (the INA; better known as the Free State Army).
+While the American-manufactured Thompson submachine gun is frequently associated with the early 20th century incarnation of the Irish Republican Army (IRA) in reality the weapon only appeared at the end of Ireland’s War of Independence, a struggle conventionally dated from January 1919 to July 1921 (though the duration of the conflict was actually broader than the official dates).
+Instead the “Tommy Gun” was very much a weapon of the country’s subsequent counterrevolutionary Civil War of 1922-23 where it was deployed by both the IRA and its breakaway rival, the Irish National Army (the INA; better known as the Free State Army).

 The Genesis of the Tommy Gun

 The origins of the weapon go back to the middle of the First World War and the enterprising efforts of John T Thompson, the Chief Engineer of the Remington Arms Company, and the business tycoon Thomas Fortune Ryan.
 The Kentucky-born Thompson was a former Director of the Small Arms Division of the United States’ Ordnance Department while the Virginia-raised Ryan was a late-joining member of Clan na Gael (CnaG), the North American wing of the Fenian movement; a global revolutionary organisation represented in Europe by the Irish Republican Brotherhood (IRB).
 Together they founded a new arms manufacturing company in 1916, the Ohio-based Auto-Ordnance Corporation, with the aim of creating a semi-automatic rifle or “Autorifle” for the US Armed Forces.